emrgnt-cmplxty/fermi/docs/docs/2.develop/integrate/rpc.md

 import TabItem from '@theme/TabItem';

-Here we will only briefly mention how to use the Axion RPC.
+Here we will only briefly mention how to use the Fermi RPC.
-If you want to find the full documentation on Axion RPC please follow this link.
+If you want to find the full documentation on Fermi RPC please follow this link.

 ---